mansipadgelwar/birthdate-prime-vanillaJS/README.md

 # birthdate-prime-vanillaJS
- An app to check birth date is prime or not.
+ An app to check birth date is prime or not using VanillaJS.